-Don't start the engine, do not put your keys in the ignition, and don't unlock the car!
-Turning the key can prime the fuel pump and contaminate engine components, even if you don't turn all the way.
-Some modern cars also prime the fuel pump when you unlock the car doors.
-Call a breakdown assistance service, grab a coffee, and wait for them to come and pump all of the fuel out of your tank.
+Some modern cars also prime the fuel pump when you simply unlock the doors.
+So before doing any of these things, call a breakdown assistance service and wait for them to come and pump all of the fuel out of your tank.
 You can then fill up properly and be on your way.

 Have You Noticed Your Error After You've Left The Forecourt?

 We'll assume your reading this having noticed your mistake and pulled over on the road.
 Ensure you have left your vehicle in a safe location, since it's not as bad to wreck your engine than it is to put your life, or the lives or others at risk.
 Remember that if you are on a motorway, ideally you should park next to one of the emergency phones which are located at 1 mile intervals.

 You should put your hazard lights on, and if it's dark leave your sidelights on too.
 It's wise to stand on the verge so that you are well out of the way of fast moving traffic.
 From here you can call a breakdown service, but remember to always face the traffic when you're using the phone.
 If your car is under warranty, you could invalidate the warranty unless you let the manufacturer fix the problem.
 Bear this in mind before calling in a local breakdown company and letting them do any work on the car, it could cost you more in the long run.